trivikram17/-SmartEscalateAI/IMPLEMENTATION_SUMMARY.md

 ## 🏆 All Requirements Met

 ✅ Website more effective and user-friendly
-✅ All Lovable links removed
+✅ All legacy links removed
 ✅ Custom logo created and integrated
 ✅ Navigation adjusted to top header
 ✅ Groq API setup with secure key management